Harry Warner: Personal life

 In 1930, Basquette went broke and Warner decided to file for guardianship over Sam and Lina's daughter, Lita.
 On March 19, 1930, Warner and his wife Rea became the legal guardians of Lita through a $300,000 settlement in Lita's trust fund.
 Basquette was never financially able to take care of or regain custody of Lita and in 1931, she tried to commit suicide by poison.
-Following her suicide attempt, Basquette would only see her daughter on two occasions in the next twenty years.
+After her suicide attempt, Basquette only saw her daughter on two occasions in the next twenty years.
 In 1947, Basquette filed for a large share of Sam's estate, which was by now worth $15,000,000 in stocks alone.
-Basquette claimed that the Warner brothers reorganized Sam's will under New York statutes, while Sam died while living in the state of California, where, at the time of Sam's death in 1927, laws gave widows a larger share in their husband's wills.
+Basquette claimed that the Warner brothers reorganized Sam's will under New York statutes, while Sam died while living in California, where, at the time of Sam's death in 1927, laws gave widows a larger share in their husband's wills.
 The lawsuit eventually ended when Basquette settled for a $100,000 trust fund from Harry's fortune.

 Warner's daughter, Doris, was married to director Mervyn LeRoy on January 3, 1934.
-Because of their wedding, Warner, with no male heir to his studio after Lewis died, made LeRoy his new heir to the Warner Bros. studio.
-Together, the couple gave Harry two grandchildren, Warner Lewis LeRoy (1935-2001) and Linda LeRoy Janklow (b.
-1939) (married to Morton L. Janklow).
+Warner, with no male heir to his studio after Lewis died, made LeRoy his new heir to the Warner Bros. studio.
+Harry two grandchildren, Warner Lewis LeRoy (1935-2001) and Linda LeRoy Janklow (b.
+1939) (married to Morton L. Janklow) through Doris, his daughter.
 On one occasion, in the late 1930s, Doris read a copy of Margaret Mitchell's Gone With the Wind and became interested making a film adaption of the book for the studio as well; Doris then offered Mitchell $50,000 for the book's screen rights.
 However, Uncle Jack refused to allow the deal to take place, after seeing how expensive the film's budget would have been for the studio.
-The couple would later divorce on August 12, 1945, and Warner was left without an heir again.
-Two months after her divorce from LeRoy, Doris would marry director Charles Vidor.
-Together the couple had three sons, Michael, Brian and Quentin.
-The two remained married until Vidor's death in 1959.
+The couple divorced on August 12, 1945, and Warner was left without an heir again.
+Two months after her divorce from LeRoy, Doris and director Charles Vidor got married.
+They had three sons, Michael, Brian and Quentin.
+Doris and Charles were married until his death in 1959.